Our Strategies to Prevent and Cure Type 2 Diabetes (T2D)

 Developed new techniques for silencing and editing genes

-The UMass Chan Institute for RNA Therapeutics includes a Nobel Laureate.
+The UMass Chan Institute for RNA Therapeutics includes two Nobel Laureates.
 Our world leaders in RNAi and gene therapy have developed new methods to silence and edit genes.
 We are using CRISPR and other gene editing tools to enhance sugar metabolism.

 Created procedures to analyze genes in single cells of tissues affected by diabetes for potential treatment